 If you aren’t in the mood for skiing or snowboarding, the resort also offers snowmobile rentals, tubing, and snowshoeing.

 For a truly unique and family-friendly experience, head to Donnelly for a sleigh ride with Hap & Florence Points.
 Depending on snowfall, you can take an hour-long, horse-drawn sleigh ride to see a herd of elk in their natural habitat.
 The elk are comfortable with people and will approach the sleigh, allowing you to feed and pet them.

 The website suggests arriving 15 minutes prior to your scheduled trip to allow time for check-in.
 Dress warmly (you’ll be outdoors the whole time), feel free to bring snacks, and don’t forget to pack your camera!

 Its most famous festivity?
-The sport of snowshoe golf, which is precisely what it sounds like: golf played in the snow in snowshoes.
-Gameplay is generally the same, but with a few key differences, including the use of tennis balls instead of golf balls, which are too easily lost in the snow.
+The sport of snowshoe golf is precisely what it sounds like — golf played in the snow in snowshoes.
+Gameplay is generally the same but with a few key differences, including the use of tennis balls instead of golf balls, which are too easily lost in the snow.
 For a city known for its long winters, there’s no better way to celebrate.

 One thing’s for sure: there’s no bad time to visit McCall.
 Whether you’re looking for a relaxing getaway on Payette Lake, a leisurely vacation full of hot springs and golf, or a snow-centric retreat, you won’t run out of things to do in McCall, Idaho.
 The hardest part will be deciding which season you like best.